UXHERI/Cloud-Projects/CICD-Pipeline-With-AWS/README.md

 This verification is crucial to ensure that our EC2 instance can successfully access and retrieve packages from CodeArtifact, which is a key part of our CI/CD pipeline setup.

 - In VS Code, in your left hand file explorer, head to the root directory of your nextwork-web-project.
-- Create a new file at the root of your nextwork-web-project directory named settings.xml
+- Create a new file at the root of your nextwork-web-project directory named `settings.xml`.

 ![App Screenshot](https://learn.nextwork.org/projects/static/aws-devops-codeartifact-updated/screenshot-192.png)